kid101/EncumbranceDemo/README.md

 API `demo/getAllHello/{pageNumber}` to view all the hello's.

-common issues:
+**Common Issues**:

-if facing access issues to jar or file: `chmod` to give appropriate permissions.
+If facing access issues to jar or shell script or log file: `chmod` to give appropriate permissions.